Gluten-Free Oatmeal Scotchies (Butterscotch Oatmeal Cookies)

 Finish With Flaky Sea Salt.
 Another way to balance the sweetness even more is by adding a tiny sprinkle of flaky sea salt on top of the freshly baked cookies.
 It won’t make them salty, it’ll just balance the flavor.
 So yummy!

 Can You Use Quick Oats Instead Of Rolled Oats In Oatmeal Cookies?
 Yes!
-In my tests, I made batches using quick oats and batches using rolled/old-fashioned oats.
+In my tests, I made batches using quick cooking oats and batches using rolled/old-fashioned oats.
 Both worked out great.
 Quick oats have a finer texture which can be easier for some kids, while the thicker, larger rolled oats will make them look especially like an oatmeal cookie.

 Gluten-Free?
 Be Sure To Use Gluten-Free Oats!
 Oats themselves don’t contain wheat gluten, but they’re often processed and grown in ways that cause cross-contamination.
 Be sure you’re buying certified gluten-free oats to avoid getting glutened!
 We like Trader Joe’s, Bob’s Red Mill, One Degree & more.